sarthakmishraa/Capstone-Project-MCalm/README.md

 ## Project Outcome and Applicability

+#### Outline

 The idea behind M-calm helps to get an understanding for the need of mental health awareness as well as the need for an environment where people can come forward and talk about it .
 M-calm will not only burst the bubble of taboo but create a safe ground where people can discuss their mental health.
 The implementation chosen for going down this path is simple and via chatbot and games which will help users to ease around and not go through a lot of technicalities.

+#### Key implementations outline of the System

+M-Calm is developed as a web-application with an idea of allowing each user to access it with ease of any device they wish and is available to the respective user.
+What the team has aimed to achieve is an application tested and stands on the idea fulfillment for giving a space to open up to get the knowledge as well as to understand the awareness regarding mental health.
+The gamification of the whole method is developed to achieve an interaction with the user, the perspective behind the feature of game in the application allows user to go through change of emotions and experience the stages one can go through while faces challenges in real time.
+Proceeding to our first stage and game named “the game of 21”, allows user to enter values on alternative turns while playing with computer and the one whoever ends on the number of 21 will be achieving win, the outline of implementation for this game is to allowing the user to experience the hardship emotional value which is required for people who chose not to give up and the mental health they go through to win in situations they face in real life.

 (MCalm)